Haversian canal: Fracture

 Blood vessels in the Haversian canals are likely to be damaged by bone fracture.
 This can cause haematoma.

 Rheumatoid arthritis

 Haversian canals may be wider in patients with rheumatoid arthritis.
 They are also more likely to contain osteoclasts that break down bone structure.
 These differences are studied with light microscopy.

 History

 Haversian canals were first described (and probably discovered) by British physician Clopton Havers, after whom they are named.
 He described them in his 1691 work Osteologica Nova.

+In different animals

+Human bones are densely vascularized as in many other mammals.
+Even though some authors tried to identify a correlation between endothermy and secondary Haversian reconstruction, this feature is absent in many living mammals (e.g. monotremes, Talpa, flying foxes, Herpestes, Dasypus) and birds (Aratinga, Morococcyx, Nyctidromus, Momotus, Chloroceryle) while others possess only scattered Haversian systems (e.g. artiodactyls, Didelphis, Anas, Gallus, turkey, helmeted guineafowl).
+Scattered Haversian canals are also found in ectotherms like cryptodira turtles.
+Among extinct groups, dense Haversian vascularization is only present in stem-birds (dinosaurs) and stem-mammals (therapsids) while scattered Haversian systems can be found in ichthyosaurs, phytosaurs, basal stem-mammals (e.g. Ophiacodon), Limnoscelis, and temnospondyls.
+When endosteal Haversian systems are considered, the phylogenetic distribution becomes even broader.